vivaria/edisonrul.ing/docs/source/cards/e/enchanting-fitting-room.md

 ### Card Rulings

-●If you have no vacant monster zones, you can't Special Summon with Enchanting Fitting Room.
+*   If you have no vacant monster zones, you can't Special Summon with Enchanting Fitting Room.
 So the Level 3 or lower Normal Monsters that would be Special Summoned are sent to the GY instead.
 All other cards are still returned to the Deck and it is shuffled.
-●If you have some vacant Monster Card Zones, but not enough, select the monsters you wish to Summon with Enchanting Fitting Room and Special Summon them.
+*   If you have some vacant Monster Card Zones, but not enough, select the monsters you wish to Summon with Enchanting Fitting Room and Special Summon them.